SecretML/SecretMemoryLocker/WHAT_IS_SML.md

 ##  What is SML in one sentence?

-SecretMemoryLocker is a deterministic key and password generator that derives secrets from your memory — without storing anything.
+SecretMemoryLocker is a deterministic cryptographic system that derives keys and secrets from your memory — without storing anything.

 It combines:

 - a **Memory Key** (what you know)
 - an optional **PSQ Key / external entropy** (what you have)

 to create a secure, recoverable, zero-storage system.

+This allows you to regenerate access to your data anytime — using only your memory and optional external input.

 ---